ParisNeo/lollms-webui/docs/dev/server_endpoints.md

 ##  Endpoints:

-- "/list_backends": GET request endpoint to list all the available backends.
+- "/list_bindings": GET request endpoint to list all the available bindings.
 ```
 [
   "llama_cpp"